ryanbugden/Kernparison/README.md

 # Kernparison
-Compare how you kerned the current pair across your whole designspace
+Compare how you kerned the current pair across your whole designspace.